 Evasion, a protection ability, and the ability to get really really big.
 West Gate Regent is a flashy bomb of a card, but one that might have trouble finding a home.
 Any deck that would play it has better threats to be playing most of the time, but it could see rotating play as an option; if it does see a home, it’s probably Mono-Black Control as a finisher or Mono-Black Midrange (As an option instead of one of the other five’s, to close out the game faster.)

 This card is insane in Aggro, one of the best two drop threats the format has ever seen, and might see some play in Midrange.
 3/2 for one and a black is a very strong statline for mono color and two color Aggro decks.
 Entering tapped is a downside, but this hasn’t stopped Gutterbones or Dread Wanderer, and won’t stop Wight.
 But the real meat here is that ability; this card cannot be profitably traded with.
 Your opponent needs to have removal on hand, or a threat that can survive fighting this.
 If they don’t, you get even more bodies to replace this one.
 They can’t really chump block this card with 1/1’s; doing so just gives you more bodies, and an important detail to keep in mind is that if multiple creatures trade with Wight, you get 2/2 Zombies equal to all the creatures that died.
 This is before any interactions that effect has with some of the solid fight spells green has access to.
 Keep an eye out for this one.

 Interested in Reading More?

-Writer for the Gladiator Blog and perpetual Green-Black Aggro player.
+Writer and Editor for the Gladiator Blog and perpetual Green-Black Aggro player.
 He has a tendency to get distracted by random digressions about food, especially pizza.
 Don’t get him started on why you should be playing Witherbloom Command.